Ali-Hady/Human-Activity-Detection/README.md

 # Human-Activity-Detection
 My Human Acttivity Detection Data Science Project based on real data from Smartphone Sensors.
 The model I used is Random Forest Classifier with hyper-parameters to avoid overfitting.
 The model generalized well on data unseen before by subjects that were left out of the training process.
 Beacuse the model is tree-based, I did not need feature scaling.
 I dropped highly correlated features to remove noise, which improved metrics on test data.

+## Insights
+- Feature importances graph shows us the most influential signals.
+- We notice that phone orientation is the most important in determining possible movements.
+This is suggested by the presence of the three angles measured between the three body axes (X, Y and Z) and gravity vector in the top 10 features, with orientation relative to X-axis being the most important of all features.
+- Frequencies of acceleration indicate possible patterns of movement, for example, low frequency of acceleration signals indicate slow movements, while higher frequencies indicate faster (or more intense) movements.
+This is highlighted in the top ten features.
+- Gravity Acceleration along the y-axis appears to be a very useful feature, which is logical if we want to determine upstair and downstair movements.
+The jerk signal determines sudden change in acceleration, which is useful in more intense movement patterns.
+- There are other less important features that are also among the top ten features, including entropy of acceleration along the X-axis, where overall randomness of the acceleration signal in some directions may be a good indicator of certain movement patterns.
+Correlation between X and Y acceleration is also a good indicator of certain movements, for example walking vs going upstairs.